-What Are The Two Biggest Cybersecurity Threats For ICOs
+What Are The Two Biggest Cybersecurity Threats For Startups

 In the IT world, it’s hard to predict which sector will become vulnerable to a cyber attack next, or even when it will happen, but it’s necessary for all industries to prepare themselves for the worst-case scenario.
 Cybersecurity is one of the crucial areas that any management team must focus on.
-In a bid to improve the overall security in the crypto community, (ICOs in particular), here is the description of two cybersecurity threats and the means on how to eliminate them.
+In a bid to improve the overall security in the digital community, (startups and ICOs in particular), here is the description of two cybersecurity threats and the means on how to eliminate them.

 Put simply, an ICO is an Initial Coin Offering, which refers to the process of funding a project.
 This process supposes the habitual stifling and standardized capital-raising that is necessary for the investment capitalists or banks to be involved.
 The most common ICO procedure requires investors to send funds (normally Bitcoin or Ether) to a smart contract that later sends back an equivalent value, issued in the new token, according to the sum collected.